luandretta/worth-a-trip-drf/README.md

 I would like to acknowledge the following people who helped me along the way in completing this project: 🫶

-- first, I would like to thank my family, for their continuous support and understanding while working on the development of this project! ❤️
+- first, I would like to thank my family, for their continuous support and understanding while working on the development of this project! ❤️ My husband prepared dinner and our children tested the app on cell phones!

 - I'd like to thank my mentor **Aleksei Konovalov** for his insights and guidance that were incredibly valuable.